 Safety Benefits of Highway Infrastructure Investments

 The Situation: There is a large body of strong evidence showing that simple changes in roadway design and safety features can have profound effects on rates of crashes, injuries, and deaths.
-At the same time, it is clear that we have under-invested in road safety upgrades in this country

 The Project: This project will document current knowledge about the safety benefits of highway infrastructure improvements; illustrate those benefits through development of case studies; estimate the national needs, costs, and safety benefits for specific highway infrastructure improvement types; and recommend the appropriate uses of star rating targets for application to highway infrastructure improvement programs in the United States.